ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 The Serial Output Channel Status is an array of status cluster indicators - one for each channel.
 The cluster has the following indicators:
-- **num buffered llp packets** - Indicates the number of llp packets that are waiting to be generated.
+- **num buffered llp packets** - Indicates the number of LLP packets that are waiting to be generated.
 - **packet timing error (cycles)** - Indicates how many cycles the timestamp of the generated packet is behind expected time to generate.
 - **packet timing error** - This indicator is set if the timestamp of the generated packet was beyond the allowed packet timing error of the data.
 - **ready to generate packet** - This indicator toggles true every time the downstream data path is ready to accept a CSI-2 packet.